danadum/e4k-browser/README.md

 This could be considered by ggs as using a bot, so use it at your own risks!

 Also some functionnalities of the game are currently not supported, and are not planned to be for now.
 Those includes:
-- Account creation
-- most ingame special offers, including bestsellers
+- cash ingame special offers
-- webshop
+- a few bugs in beginner tutorial

 Feel free to report any other issues unrelated to the above functionnalities.